-Voters can only select one party.
+Voters may select only one party.

 To vote in a primary election, a voter must be enrolled in one of the listed parties.

 Registering for a party does not obligate the person to vote for that party's candidate in the general election.